wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 *   **Use client side validation (Ajax)**: When ticked the contact form will be validated on the client giving your user instant feedback if they have filled the form in incorrectly.
 If you wish the form to be validated only on the server then untick this option.

 *   **Use reCAPTCHA**: Tick this option if you wish your form to have a reCAPTCHA box.
 ReCAPTCHA helps to avoid spam bots using your form by checking that the form filler is actually a real person.
-To use reCAPTCHA you will need to get a some special keys from google.
+To use reCAPTCHA you will need to get a some special keys from google https://www.google.com/recaptcha/admin/create.
 Once you have your keys enter them into the Public key and Private key boxes

 *   **reCAPTCHA Public Key**: Enter the public key that you obtained from here.